priestc/Autotip/README.md

 ## Setup for content creators

 Lets say you're a blogger.
 You would like to earm money from the audience that reads your blogs.
 One way to do this is to put ads on your site.
-Ads can be easely blocked, and for users who don't block them, they are annoying to look at.
+Ads can be easily blocked, and for users who don't block them, they are annoying to look at.

 Getting started using the platform is as easy as adding a snippet of code to every